KMKfw/kmk_firmware/boards/dactyl/README.md

 KMK's rendition of the Dactyl requires two micro controllers rather than the original implementation of a micro controller and I/O expander.

+## Case Files Generator

+[Dactyl Keyboard Configurator](https://ryanis.cool/dactyl), created by [rianadon](https://github.com/rianadon), is a web based file generator that negates composing case files using a programming language, which was a requirement when using the GitHub repository for this board, by instead compiling case files based on options and parameters configured in a web front end.

 ## KMK Specifics

 Extentions enabled by default